socomsystems/documentation/admin_manual/configuration_files/file_sharing_configuration.rst

 * Check ``Allow apps to use the Share API`` to enable users to share files.
 If this is not checked, no users can create file shares.
 * Check ``Allow users to share via link`` to enable creating public shares for
-  people who are not Nextcloud users via hyperlink.
+  people who are not cyfrSpaces users via hyperlink.
 * Check ``Allow public uploads`` to allow anyone to upload files to public shares.
 * Check ``Always ask for a password`` to proactively ask a user to set a password